How to Develop a Brand Identity: A Step-by-Step Guide (2026)

 - Style guide

-By this point, you should have defined your brand’s identity and developed the main elements associated with it.
-From that point, it is a question of consistently utilizing those elements across any and all areas associated with your brand.
-If you can pull that off, as your brand gets more exposure, people will begin to associate its visual elements with its identity, which should be the goal that you aim for.
+By this point, you should have defined the identity and developed the main elements tied to it.
+From here it’s a question of using those elements consistently across everything connected to your brand.
+Tools help with the production side, and a few of the best SaaS tools for brand marketing can keep assets organized as you scale.
+Pull that off, and as your brand gets more exposure, people start to associate its visual elements with its identity.
+That’s the goal.